dataviaduct/articles/Intro.md

 * MWAA - Amazon Managed Workflows for Apache Airflow
 * And you can actually build one yourself using other managed services like Lambda

-One of paths companies may choose is to create a multiple PoC-teams to do iterate over possible approaches, choose the most appropriate ones and maybe even deliver some MVP based on them.
+One of paths companies may choose is to create a multiple PoC-teams to iterate over possible approaches, choose the most appropriate ones and maybe even deliver some MVP based on them.
 How long it will take and if this approach be successful depends on many factors: team expertise and experience, proper team and cross-team coordination, budget and realistic time goals.

 Every reasonable person would ask here a perfectly valid question about framework.
 If someone is writhing a web service, it’s a rare case they write everything from point zero, as there are tons or different web frameworks.
 If someone is trying to deploy Kubernetes cluster, they also won’t go with reinventing the wheel as there are dozens of different tools what will do all routine for you.